prabhalabharadwaj37/genai/response.md

     <img src="class_diagram.png" width="500" height="500">
 </div>

-## Explain in brief what this image is about
+## Prompt: Explain in brief what this image is about

 This image shows a class diagram depicting the structure of a chat application.
 It showcases different classes like Main, Core, Profile, Settings, Users, BuddyList, BuddyList Window, Sign in Window, ProfileList, Chat Window, and Options Window.
 Each class has specific attributes and methods to manage user profiles, buddy lists, chats, settings, and user authentication.
 The diagram highlights the relationships between these classes, indicating how they interact and communicate with each other.
 The diagram also shows the inheritance relationships, for example, Twitter User, ICQ User, and Jabber User all inherit from the Users class.
 Overall, this diagram provides a visual representation of the application's architecture and how its various components work together.

-## Convert this diagram into text explaining each class and the linkages between classes
+## Prompt: Convert this diagram into text explaining each class and the linkages between classes

 The diagram depicts a system with the following classes: